istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 sleep-64c6f57bc8-f5n4x   2/2     Running   0          24s
 {{< /text >}}

-### Automatic sidecar injection
+### Enabling automatic sidecar injection

-Sidecars can be automatically added to applicable Kubernetes pods using a [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) provided by Istio.
+When enabled with a namespace label, sidecars can be automatically added to applicable Kubernetes pods using a [mutating webhook admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/) provided by Istio.

 {{< tip >}}
 While admission controllers are enabled by default, some Kubernetes distributions may disable them.
 If this is the case, follow the instructions to [turn on admission controllers](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#how-do-i-turn-on-an-admission-controller).
 {{< /tip >}}

-When the injection webhook is enabled, any new pods that are created will automatically have a sidecar added to them.
+When you set the `istio-injection=enabled` label on a namespace and the injection webhook is enabled, any new pods that are created will automatically have a sidecar added to them.

 Note that unlike manual injection, automatic injection occurs at the pod-level.
 You won't see any change to the deployment itself.
 Instead you'll want to check individual pods (via `kubectl describe`) to see the injected proxy.